 - Account Holders based in the United States or China mainland.

 - Account Holders of organizations based in China mainland.

 - Developers based in the United States or China mainland who wish to accept the transfer of the Account Holder role.

 To verify using a method other than the Apple Developer app, contact support.

 Our identity verification process for organizations enrolling in the Apple Developer Program includes several components, including but not limited to a D‑U‑N‑S Number and binding authority check.
 You'll be asked for the D‑U‑N‑S Number associated with your legal entity and, if you're not the owner/founder, you must provide a reference who can confirm that you have the legal authority to enroll the organization and to bind it to legal agreements.

 The Apple Developer Enterprise Program and the iOS Developer University Program each require separate identity verification.
-To enroll, you’ll need to set up a new Apple ID and go through our standard verification process.
+To enroll, you’ll need to set up a new Apple ID that is not associated with an Apple Developer Program membership.

 You may be asked for business documents that are notarized to certify that the copy you intend to provide to Apple is a true copy of your original document.
 Depending on your region, notarization may be done by a municipal office, solicitor, notary public, or other method.

 Apple is committed to the privacy and security of your information.
 We work hard to collect only the data we need to enable developers to be successful on Apple platforms and to provide a safe experience for users.